Choosing a Wilderness Program

 Admitting to a substance use detox program is a crucial first step towards long term recovery.
 I have been involved in detox both as a client and as a mental health clinician.
 Here are some tips and insights for the process based on my knowledge and experience.

-What is detox?- Detox is the first step in the continuum of substance use care.
+- What is detox?- Detox is the first step in the continuum of substance use care.
 It is a process where you are kept in a facility under the observation of a medical team to ensure that you are safe while detoxing from substances.
+You will also be provided medication to help ease the withdrawal symptoms.
+A case manager will help you create a discharge plan, which typically includes an inpatient or outpatient substance use program.

 Help Hope Forgiveness Love